-Funding for this project has been provided in full or in part through a grant awarded by the California Department of Pesticide Regulation (DPR).
+Funding for the Integrated Pest Management Toolkit for Family Child Care Homes has been provided in full or in part through a grant awarded by the California Department of Pesticide Regulation (DPR).
 The contents of this document do not necessarily reflect the views and policies of DPR nor does mention of trade names or commercial products constitute endorsement or recommendation for use.